RobertGollagher/Freeputer/README.md

 This document was written by Robert Gollagher.
 This document was first published on 11 March 2016.
-This document was last updated on 28 December 2016 at 00:21.
+This document was last updated on 28 January 2017 at 16:28.
 This document is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 [![](doc/img/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)